Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 Like even a two inch diameter rock.

-But like last week when David was telling us
+Like last week when Dave was telling us about the snooker ball jewel.

 Yeah.

-They're walking around on stage with a big boiling part.
+Exactly.
+They're walking around on the stage of the big boiling pot.

 We got soup for days.